-- [46] The Requesting Party submits that there is no evidence to suggest that the Mark was applied to the Goods or their packaging at the time of their transfer in the normal course of trade pursuant to section 4(1) of the Act.
+[34] The Requesting Party submits that there is no evidence to suggest that the Mark was applied to the Goods or their packaging at the time of their transfer in the normal course of trade pursuant to section 4(1) of the Act.
 It argues the display materials showing the Mark are promotional in nature.
-It claims that for sufficient association, the materials would have to be given to consumers at the time of transfer of property in or possession of the Goods.
+The Requesting Party submits that for there to be sufficient association, the materials would have to be given to consumers at the time of transfer of property in or possession of the Goods.
 In this regard, it relies on BMW Canada Inc v Nissan Canada Inc 2007 FCA 255 (BMW).
 The Owner responded at the hearing by submitting that evidentiary overkill was unnecessary, relying on Union Electric Supply Co Ltd v Registrar of Trade-Marks (1982), 63 C.P.R.
-(2d) 56 for support. - [47] There is no evidence that the Mark appeared on the Goods themselves or their packaging.
-This is true of the initial transfer of the Goods from the Owner to its retailers, as well as the transfer from retailers to consumers.
-The issue in this case is, therefore, whether the evidence shows that the display materials sufficiently associated the Mark with the Goods at the time of transfer of the property in or possession of those Goods. - [48] The display of a trademark on signage in close proximity to the goods at the time of transfer of property or possession may, under some circumstances, satisfy the requirements of section 4(1) of the Act.
-While promotional in nature, the display materials in evidence are obviously also informational; for example, they reference available colour and size selections as well as provide facts involving texture and other characteristics of the flooring product. - [49] While it would have been preferable for Mr. Courey to provide a more comprehensive explanation of how the Goods were associated with the display materials when the property in or possession of the Goods was transferred to consumers, I will again make reasonable inferences about the
+(2d) 56 for support.

-Owner's evidence.
+- [35] There is no evidence that the Mark appeared on the Goods themselves or their packaging.
+This is true of the initial transfer of the Goods from the Owner to its retailers, as well as the secondary transfer from the retailers to consumers.
+The issue in this case is, therefore, whether the evidence shows that the display materials sufficiently associated the Mark with the Goods at the time of transfer of the property in or possession of those Goods. - [36] The display of a trademark on signage in close proximity to the goods at the time of transfer of property or possession may, under some circumstances, satisfy the requirements of section 4(1) of the Act.
+While promotional in nature, the display materials in evidence are obviously also informational; for example, they reference available colour and size selections as well as provide information about texture and other characteristics of the flooring product. - [37] While it would have been beneficial if Mr. Courey had provided a more comprehensive explanation of how the Goods were associated with the display materials when the property in or possession of the Goods was transferred to consumers, I will again make reasonable inferences about the Owner's evidence.
 In doing so I find that the nature of the Owner's waterfall displays, hand boards and chain sets contemplates an interactive experience at the time of purchase, minimally to select amongst the various available colours and plank sizes.

-[50] Noting that each case is unique and must be considered on its own merits, I find the Owner's reliance on waterfall displays and hand board chain sets suggests more engagement with the materials than would be the case in respect of many other types of promotional materials, such as pamphlets merely advertising the availability of goods.
+[38] Noting that each case is unique and must be considered on its own merits, I find the Owner's reliance on waterfall displays and hand board chain sets suggests more engagement with the materials than would be the case in respect of many other types of promotional materials, such as pamphlets merely advertising the availability of goods.
 The situation is, therefore, less like that of BMW and more analogous to the appearance of a trademark on coupons used in association with "shelf-talkers" as was the case General Mills Canada Ltd v Procter & Gamble Inc (1985), 6 C.P.R.
-(3d) 551 (TMOB)(General Mills) or on display cases containing the product that required unlocking for consumer purchase as was the situation in Canadian Council of Professional Engineers v Randolph Engineering Inc (2001), 19 CPR (4th) 259 at 262 (TMOB) (Randolph).
-The facts associated with General Mills and Randolph suggest a degree of customer involvement with display materials that is similar to the present situation.
-Therefore, had the manner of use of the Mark not resulted in the loss of its identity as discussed above, I would have found that the manner of use satisfied the requirements of section 4(1) of the Act.
+(3d) 551 (TMOB) or on display cases containing the product that required unlocking for consumer purchase as was the situation in Canadian Council of Professional Engineers v Randolph Engineering Inc (2001), 19 CPR (4th) 259 at 262 (TMOB).
+The facts in these latter two decisions suggest a degree of customer involvement with display materials that is similar the present situation.
+As such, I find that the display of the Mark on these materials made available to customers to assist in product selection satisfies the requirements of section 4(1) of the Act.